txus/oldterror/Readme.md

 ## Building for Android

-TerrorVM can also be built for Android devices:
+TerrorVM can also be built for Android devices.
+You'll need to install the Android NDK 5c (latest 7 doesn't work).

     $ make -f Makefile.android